- CLIENT SERVICES

 Reviewing your own work history will absolutely come in handy during your interview and will allow you to give specific examples of behaviors or skills— not just canned responses.
 Instead of saying, “I balance competing priorities well,” you will be able to give a specific example of this.
 This specificity will help distinguish you from other candidates and create a lasting (and positive) impression on the interviewer.

 Research the company interviewing you.
 They will have learned about you; you should learn a little about them.
 Read through their website and look up articles in which the company is mentioned.
-What is the general industry?
 What does the company do, make, or sell?
 What is its mission?

 It’s a good idea to also do a bit of research on the person who will be interviewing you, too, if you have the person’s name.
 Not a deep dive into his or her personal history, mind you, but rather a simple visit to LinkedIn to read through his or her profile.
 It’s always less intimidating to talk to someone you “know”— even if you’ve only seen a picture or read a professional bio online.